 The following are the different types of sperm donor profiles that can be found, depending on each country's regulations on third-party reproduction:

 - Anonymous donor: Identifying information about him is confidential, and only the sperm bank or fertility clinic has access to it.
 The intended parents cannot meet him, not vice versa.

 - Non-anonymous or known donor: The man contributing his sperm cells remains known to the prospective parents (name, address, phone number...), who can be in touch with him or allow him to have a co-parenting role if they wish to.

 If known sperm donation is the option of choice, it is strongly advisable to sign a sperm donor agreement to make it clear the donor—even if he is a member of the family—cannot seek parental or legal rights over the child born as a result of his donation, including visitation and child support.

-Sperm donor agreements are expected to include the following aspects: financial responsibilities, legal parenting rights, visitation rights, relationship between the donor and the child, when will the child know about the donation, what will the child call him, etc.
+Sperm donor agreements are expected to include the following aspects: financial responsibilities, legal parenting rights, visitation rights, the relationship between the donor and the child, when will the child know about the donation, what will the child call him, etc.

 Other types of donor insemination

-Artificial insemination by donor is an infertility treatment which should be carried out by a duly qualified fertility specialist.
+Artificial insemination by donor is an infertility treatment that should be carried out by a duly qualified fertility specialist.
 There exist, however, two more types which are often considered to be another form of intrauterine insemination.
 We are talking about 1) at-home artificial insemination and 2) natural insemination (NI).

 These DIY techniques offer lower success rates due to the following reasons: